-Curriculum Drivers Possibilities and Citizenship Reading and Vocabulary Health and Wellbeing Celebrating Diversity aspirations by preparing children for a changing world by making links between their learning and careers and opportunities in adult life.
+Curriculum Drivers Possibilities and Citizenship Reading and Vocabulary Health and Wellbeing Celebrating Diversity Our curriculum is designed to promote aspirations by preparing children for a changing world by making links between their learning and careers and opportunities in adult life.
 The curriculum enables children to make connections between what is learnt in school and open-up possibilities for them in later life.
-Teachers support children to be good citizens through the development of needs of the children we serve placing great emphasis on the development of tier 2 and tier 3 vocabulary and fluency in reading.
+Teachers support children to be good citizens through the development of British Values and the core learning values of; Commitment, Opportunity, Respect and Excellence. needs of the children we serve placing great emphasis on the development of tier 2 and tier 3 vocabulary and fluency in reading.
 At Whitley Abbey we recognise that vocabulary development helps children to communicate effectively and to understand what they hear.
 Reading enables pupils to develop independent learning skills - skills that will serve them well in later life. through the promotion of Whitley Character Values, friendship, kindness, courage, resilience, gratitude and honesty.
 We want Our curriculum is designed to celebrate diversity.
 This means understanding that each individual is unique and recognising and celebrating our individual differences.
 The concept of diversity encompasses community, acceptance and respect.
 We foster the exploration of these differences in a safe, positive, and nurturing environment.
 We believe that by practicing mutual respect for qualities and experiences that are different from our own we build alliances across differences so that we can work together to eradicate all forms of discrimination.